USS Hank

 USS Hank (DD-702), an Allen M. Sumner-class destroyer, was named for Lieutenant Commander William Hank.

 Construction and commissiong

-Hank was launched on 21 May 1944 by the Federal Shipbuilding and Drydock Company at Kearny, New Jersey, sponsored by Mrs. William Edwin Hank, widow of Lieutenant Commander Hank, andwas commissioned on 28 August 1944.
+Hank was launched on 21 May 1944 by the Federal Shipbuilding and Drydock Company at Kearny, New Jersey, sponsored by Mrs. William Edwin Hank, widow of Lieutenant Commander Hank, and was commissioned on 28 August 1944.

 Service history

 World War II

 After completing her Caribbean shakedown on 18 October, Hank joined Missouri, Texas, and Arkansas at New York and then sailed for the Pacific reaching Pearl Harbor on 6 December via the Panama Canal and San Francisco.
 Hank reported to Ulithi on 28 December and sortied 2 days later as part of the screen for Task Force 38, a fast carrier force under Vice Admiral John S. McCain, Sr. The primary mission of the carriers was to conduct air strikes against strategic Japanese positions along the China coast and on Formosa and Luzon to distract enemy attention and to divert Japanese ships from the landings at Lingayen Gulf which were to begin on 9 January 1945.
 The day after the invasion was launched, Task Force 38 moved into the South China Sea to conduct a series of devastating raids on targets along the China Coast and in Indochina.
 After launching one final raid against Okinawa, the carriers and escorts, Hank included, returned to Ulithi on 26 January 1945.

 Joining Task Force 58, a reorganized fast carrier strike force under the command of Admiral Marc Mitscher, Hank sortied on 10 February.
 Carrier planes launched massive raids against airfields, aircraft factories, and shipping in the Tokyo area 16 and 17 February in paralyzing diversionary strikes prior to the invasion of Iwo Jima, on 19 February.
 These raids, launched less than 125 mi from Tokyo Bay itself, were the first carrier air strikes to hit Japan proper since the Doolittle raid of 1942.

 Among the ships which Hank helped screen in the 116 unit task force were battle veterans such as heavy cruiser Indianapolis, aircraft carriers Bunker Hill, Hornet, Wasp, Lexington, Essex, Yorktown, Enterprise, and Saratoga, and battleships Indiana, Missouri, South Dakota, and Washington.
 Deploying to the Iwo Jima area the afternoon of 18 February, Hank remained there to provide support for the invasion which began the following day, and she operated off the bitterly contested island until returning to Ulithi on 4 March.